-Bisphenol A diglycidyl ether (BADGE) determination
+Bisphenol A diglycidyl ether (BADGE) assay

 Description